kai687/sphinxawesome-theme/docs/index.rst

 Sphinx awesome theme
 ====================

-The Sphinx awesome theme is an awesome theme for the Sphinx_ documentation generator.
+The Sphinx awesome theme is an awesome :term:`theme` for the Sphinx_ documentation generator.
 It includes a number of usability improvements:

 .. include:: ../README.rst